openaire/guidelines-literature-repositories/docs/introduction.rst

 * an application profile and schema based on Dublin Core and DataCite incl. a new OAI-metadataPrefix
 * support of identifier schemes for authors, organizations, funders, scholarly resources
 * introduction of COAR Controlled Vocabularies
+* compliance with the OpenAIRE Content Acquisition Policy, published on 05-Oct-2018, https://doi.org/10.5281/zenodo.1446407

 Acknowledgements & Contributors
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^